Oyster Creek Nuclear Generating Station: License extension

 In July 2005, Exelon submitted an application to the United States Nuclear Regulatory Commission for a 20-year extension of the existing 40-year license for Oyster Creek, which was due to expire in 2009.
 According to a 2006 survey commissioned by the operators, relicensing of the power plant was supported by the majority of citizens living in areas surrounding the plant, and by local elected officials.
 However, some local opposition to re-licensing was evident at public hearings on the issue.
 On May 31, 2007, several Ocean County residents attended the Atomic Safety Licensing Board (ASLB) hearing in the county administration building.
 At that meeting, several of the local residents were opposed to re-licensing of the nuclear power plant.

-The ASLB's decision on May 31, 2007 hearing led to a full public hearing on the issue of the monitoring of corrosion in the plant's drywell liner.
+The ASLB's decision led to a full public hearing on the issue of the monitoring of corrosion in the plant's drywell liner.
 The hearing was scheduled for September 24, 2007 in the county seat Toms River.
 In 2008, the Atomic Safety and Licensing Board twice rejected citizens' contentions concerning Oyster Creek.
-The majority of the three-judge panel ruled in favor of the plant, deciding "that the group's motion did not follow the proper guidelines for late-filed contentions and failed to link an alleged inadequacy to a significant safety issue."
+The majority of the three-judge panel ruled in favor of the plant, deciding that "the group's motion did not follow the proper guidelines for late-filed contentions and failed to link an alleged inadequacy to a significant safety issue."

-In May 2007, the state Attorney General's Office, on behalf of the state Department of Environmental Protection (NJDEP), petitioned the federal Third Circuit Court of Appeals to compel the Nuclear Regulatory Commission to consider the potential for a terrorist attack as part of the criteria for Oyster Creek's licensing renewal process.
+In May 2007, the state attorney general's Office, on behalf of the state Department of Environmental Protection (NJDEP), petitioned the federal Third Circuit Court of Appeals to compel the Nuclear Regulatory Commission to consider the potential for a terrorist attack as part of the criteria for Oyster Creek's licensing renewal process.
 In July 2007, the NJDEP faulted both Exelon and the Nuclear Regulatory Commission for relying on environmental studies that were up to 30 years old at the time of Exelon's relicensing application.
 The NJDEP refused to make a "positive consistency determination" for Oyster Creek, as required by the federal Coastal Zone Management Act.
 The positive determination is required for all applicants seeking to relicense an existing facility.

 On April 8, 2009 the plant was granted a license extension to operate until April 9, 2029.
 This came a week after the Nuclear Regulatory Commission voted 3–1 against an appeal by anti-nuclear groups.

 As of June 2009, five environmental and citizen groups were appealing the decision in the federal court.
 Richard Webster, attorney for the groups, claims the NRC did not have sufficient information to determine whether the plant can operate safely for the next 20 years.

 “This has been the most extensive license renewal review to date, including the first adjudicatory hearing of a license renewal application,” said Eric Leeds, NRC's director of Nuclear Reactor Regulation.
 “The staff’s licensing and inspection scrutiny, along with the independent contributions of the ACRS, the ASLB and various citizen groups, should give the people of New Jersey added confidence that Oyster Creek will remain safe during its continued operation.”